 In general, Carlos makes sure he has regular check-ins with current customers and schedules customized onboarding sessions with new customers.
 This also includes scheduling and facilitating Demodesk best practice calls and real-time support through Intercom.

-Example job posting for a Demodesk CS Manager
+Example job posting for a Demodesk CS manager

-As a Customer Success team member, you will guide & advise a wide variety of customers, ensure they launch Demodesk successfully, and are continually driving business value from Demodesk.
-You’ll work closely with customers to discover their business needs and challenges.
+As a SaaS Customer Success team member, you will guide & advise a wide variety of customers, ensure they launch Demodesk successfully, and are continually driving business value from Demodesk.
+You'll work closely with customers to discover their business needs and challenges.
 This also includes coaching them on the best ways to use Demodesk to solve their main pain points.

 Working closely with Demodesk’s Sales and Product Team, you'll provide input into strategic customer plans to help identify areas where existing customers could improve their use of Demodesk.
 From time to time you may also work with Account Executives to advise prospective customers on the best ways to launch Demodesk within their company.

-As a Demodesk Customer Success Manager, you are continually focused on helping our customers improve their sales demos and onboarding processes with Demodesk.
+As a Demodesk SaaS Customer Success Manager, you are continually focused on helping our customers improve their sales demos and onboarding processes with Demodesk.

 - Multiple years of experience in customer-facing customer success, account management, or strategic consulting organization (experience in B2B SaaS is a plus.)